Table of Contents

 The legs were of iron.
 They represented Rome, which ruled the world from 168 B.C. – 476 A.D.

 The feet were of iron and clay.
 They represented Papal Rome and the modern nations of Europe, which rule the world from 476 A. D. till the second coming of Christ.
 Check out the following link for a full explanation of Daniel 2.

 The Second Beast of Daniel 7

-In Daniel chapter seven, the prophet was shown a dream of beasts.”
+In Daniel chapter 7, the prophet was shown a dream of beasts.”
 Check out the following link for a full explanation of all the beasts of Daniel 7.

-The fact, that the beast like a bear that is raised up itself on one side had three ribs, points to the bear’s ability to eating much flesh.
+The fact, that the beast, which is like a bear, that is raised up itself on one side had three ribs, points to the bear’s ability to eat much flesh.
 “The three ribs” in the mouth of the bear, have been understood from the time of St. Hippolytus to mean three nations that were conquered by the Medo-Persian Empire: the Babylonians, the Lydians, and the Egyptians.

 Daniel writes, “I watched till thrones were put in place, and the Ancient of Days was seated…A thousand thousands ministered to Him; ten thousand times ten thousand stood before Him.
 The court was seated, and the books were opened” (Daniel 7:9,10).
 Daniel was shown the final judgment in both its phases, investigative and executive.

 In the investigative judgment, the records of all who have at one time or another confessed loyalty to the Son of God will be checked.
 The investigation is not done for the information of the Father or the Son, but for the information of the universe at large—that God may be justified in accepting some and rejecting others.